• Skip to primary navigation

 When New Jersey’s charter school law passed, Adubato and Davis recognized that a natural next step for the Center would be to open a charter school for the families of the North Ward.
 As Adubato described it in 2002, the idea was to found a school that was freed up from the constraints holding back other public schools to create higher expectations that challenged both kids and adults.

-The biggest crime in urban education is that our kids are not challenged.
-The more our kids are challenged, the more they look for challenge ….
+The biggest crime in urban education is our kids are not challenged.
+The more our kids are challenged, the more they look for challenges …

 We are not buried under bureaucracy.
-We can have we can stick to the simple task of educating children.
+We can stick to the simple task of educating children.
 We have much higher expectations.
 Our school opens at 7:30 in the morning.
 Closes at 5:30 at night.
 It’s open 11 months a year, and now we’re starting Saturday classes.

 First: Challenge.
 Create a situation where kids are challenged.